tjingsheng/tp/docs/UserGuide.md

 ## 4.1.
 Commands for localcourse
 ### 4.1.1.
 List all localcourses: `localcourse list`
-Lists all available local courses, paginated if dataset is too huge.
+Lists all available localcourses, paginated if dataset is too huge.

 **Format**: `localcourse list`